Kryptide/Palworld-Backup/README.md

 ## A Step Further

 To keep myself from opening Palworld without the script I deleted the original Steam shortcut on my Desktop and replaced it with a Shortcut to the script.
 I saved the batch file to another folder, created a shortcut, placed it on my Desktop to replace the original and changed the Icon to the Palworld Icon.
-Now whenever I want to play and run the game through the script so that I never worry about having an old or outdated backup.
+Now whenever I want to play I just run the game through the script so that I never worry about having an old or outdated backup.